raypatterson77/golearn/README.md

 # golearn
-Repository for the purpose of learning go with this excelent book: [Learn Go with Tests](https://quii.gitbook.io/learn-go-with-tests/)
+Repository for the purpose of learning go with this excellent book: [Learn Go with Tests](https://quii.gitbook.io/learn-go-with-tests/)